DCS-Skunkworks/dcs-bios/protocol-spec.md

 To implement this, cache the payload of the last message sent for each message type.
 When sending a message, only send it if its cache entry is empty or the payload differs from the cached payload.

-To eventually recover from missed messages, entries can be purged from the cache at a slow rate (e.g. every few seconds, remove the oldest cache entry).

 ## `SYNC` message